- Plesk for Linux

 # plesk bin transvhosts.pl --dest-dir /home --correct-scripts

-Note: All the vhosts' content will be automatically moved into the new location.
+All virtual host content will be automatically moved to the new location.

 Changing virtual host location will not affect backup restoration functionality.
 Content from backups will be restored to new custom location.